Prime Minister from 10 January 1968 to 10 March 1971

 John Gorton was the only senator ever to become Prime Minister.
 Traditionally, prime ministers come from the lower house - the House of Representatives.
 So, shortly after becoming Prime Minister, he stood for - and won - a seat in the House of Representatives.
 Gorton believed in strong Commonwealth power over economic management and this made him unpopular with the state Liberal premiers.
 He was Prime Minister for three years until he was removed from office by his own party after a vote of no confidence in his leadership in 1971.
 He actually voted against himself in the ballot - making him the only Prime Minister to vote himself out of office!

-John Grey Gorton was born in Melbourne, Victoria, on 9 September 1911.
+John Grey Gorton was probably born in Melbourne, Victoria, on 9 September 1911.
 Gorton was the second child of John Rose Gorton and Alice Sinn.
 His father was an immigrant who had come from England via South Africa, where he had acquired wealth as a business entrepreneur.
 His mother died when he was seven.

 Gorton was educated at the Headford Preparatory School of Sydney Church of England Grammar ('Shore') School, then Geelong Grammar School.
 He finished his education at Oxford University in the UK.